caike/ws-challenge/README.md

 ### Installing runtimes natively

-1. Check the `.tool-versions` file on the backend folder for the expected Elixir/Erlang runtime versions.
-If using asdf, run `asdf install` to install them.
+1. On the _backend_ folder, check the `.tool-versions` file.
+This file lists suggested Elixir/Erlang runtime versions.
+If using `asdf` to manage versions (highly recommeded), then run `asdf install` inside this folder to install them.
-2. Still on the backend folder, run `mix deps.get` do install dependencies, `mix ecto.setup` to create the db, run migrations and insert seed data.
+2. Still on the _backend_ folder, run `mix deps.get` do install dependencies, `mix ecto.setup` to create the db, run migrations and insert seed data.
 Finally, start the backend server with `iex -S mix` or `mix phx.server`.
+No need to worry about Node.js since this app is strictly API and will not be serving static assets.
-3. On the root folder, run `yarn install` and `yarn start`.
+3. Open a new terminal tab, and on _frontend_ folder of the project run `yarn install` and `yarn start`.
 4. Access the app at http://localhost:3000 and it should look like so:

 ![todo](docs/todo.gif)